redpesk-core/afb-app-manager/doc/afm-user-daemon.md

 ### Maintaining list of applications ###

-At start **afm-user-daemon** scans the directories containing the applications and load in memory the list applications availables to the current user.
+At start **afm-user-daemon** scans the directories containing applications and load in memory a list of avaliable applications accessible by current user.

-When **afm-system-daemon** installs or removes an application, it sends the signal *org.AGL.afm.system.changed* on success.
+When **afm-system-daemon** installs or removes an application.
-If it receives that signal, **afm-user-daemon** rebuild its list of applications.
+On success it sends the signal *org.AGL.afm.system.changed*.
+When receiving such a signal, **afm-user-daemon** rebuilds its applications list.

-**afm-user-daemon** provides the data that it collected about application to its clients that either want to get that list or to get information about one application.
+**afm-user-daemon** provides the data it collects about applications to its clients.
+Clients may either request the full list of avaliable applications or a more specific information about a given application.

-### Launching applications ###
+### Launching application ###

-**afm-user-daemon** launchs the applications.
-This means that its builds a secure environment for the application and then start it inside that secured environment.
+**afm-user-daemon** launches application.
+Its builds a secure environment for the application before starting it within a secured environment.

-Applications of different kind can be launched.
+Different kind of applications can be launched.

-This is set using a configuration file that describes how to launch an application of a given kind for a given mode.
+This is set using a configuration file that describes how to launch an application of a given kind within a given mode.

 There is two launching modes: local or remote.

-Launching an application locally means that the application and its binder are launcher together.
+Launching an application locally means that the application and its binder are launched together.

-Launching application remotely means that only the binder is launched for the application.
+Launching application remotely translates in only launching the application binder.
+The UI by itself has to be activated remotely by the requested (ie: HTML5 homescreen in a browser)

 Once launched, running instances of application receive a runid that identify them.